Currently Using - December 2020

 - PSU: Antec Earthwatts 450 Platinum PSU (May 2013)

 Backups and the small amount of sync I do are both handled with SpiderOak, one of the more security focussed online backup services, since living in a wooden house in an earthquake zone does make me think about off-site backup quite a lot.
-Most of the things I do are text based, so I try to keep it simple, using as editors like Notepad++ for day to day, LibreOffice Writer, and RedNoteBook for journalling.
-Photo management is mainly via digiKam.
+Most of the things I do are text based, so I try to keep it simple, using as editors like MS VisualStudio Code for day to day and RedNoteBook for journalling.
+Photo management is mainly via digiKam and sometimes DarkTable.

-Video editing I use BlackMagic DaVinci Resolve 16.x on the Windows desktop, and I tend to use both YouTube and Vimeo for video availability.
+BlackMagic DaVinci Resolve 16.x on Windows is great for video editing, if a little overpowered for me, and I use both YouTube and Vimeo for video availability.
 I moved to LosslessCut for hacking away unneeded footage from my GoPro excursions.

-Audio Editing Sinceuying a proper mic, I went for Reaper as a cheap but easy to understand DAW.
+Since buying a proper microphone and audio interface, I went for Reaper as a cheap but easy to understand DAW.

 - Raspberry Pi’s of various generations running various OSs.